 Permanently restricted net assets are restricted for investment in perpetuity.
-The balances as of June 30, 2017 and 2016 were \$7,906,249 and \$7,485,771, respectively.
+The balances as of June 30, 2018 and 2017 were \$8,212,434 and \$7,906,249, respectively.

 Since 1998, United Way has followed a spending policy that sets the appropriation from all unrestricted earnings from donor-restricted and board-designated endowments.
-Based on the annual spending policy, it is assumed all earnings from the donor-restricted endowment have been appropriated in accordance with the applicable guidance.
+Based on the annual spending policy, all earnings from the donor-restricted endowment have been appropriated in accordance with the applicable guidance.